sabbir-subhan/appium-Python/README.md

 - run: open WebDriverAgent.xcodeproject -- and set iOS Developer in Build Settings and add unique BundleID and choose dev Team
 - run: xcodebuild -project WebDriverAgent.xcodeproj -scheme WebDriverAgentRunner -destination 'id=4b15c4284897fa6f9b4c5205325a9cece997ad35' test  --id is a UDID of the device

-Last line on build output above command should be Listening on USB.
+Last line output after using above command should be; "Listening on USB".
 Then you are all set!